 Program on Science, Technology and Society at Harvard|

-Irem Kok is a visiting research fellow with the STS Program for the 2013-2014 academic year.
-She is a doctoral candidate at the School of Geography and the Environment, University of Oxford.
-Her doctoral project explores issues of corporate transparency and science-policy relationship in environmental regulation of the shale gas industry in the U.S. and U.K. Comparing two countries’ experiences with the unconventional gas development, she examines practice(s) of corporate transparency and scientific disclosure in different political cultures and the influence of industry projects upon national regulatory frameworks.
+Irem Kok is a Senior Consultant at the Tellus Mater Foundation in London.
+She was a visiting research fellow with the STS Program for the 2013-2014 academic year.
+Irem recently finished her doctoral studies at the School of Geography and the Environment at Oxford (2016).
+Her doctoral project explored issues of corporate transparency and science-policy relationship in environmental regulation of the shale gas industry in the U.S. and U.K. Comparing two countries’ experiences with the unconventional gas development, she examined practice(s) of corporate transparency and scientific disclosure in different political cultures and the influence of industry projects upon national regulatory frameworks.

 During 2012/2013 academic year, Irem undertook field visits to drilling sites in Pennsylvania, U.S. and Lancashire, U.K., as well as conducted extensive interviews with operating companies, government agencies, industry scientists, NGOs and local people involved in the shale gas controversy.
 As a STS fellow, she will be writing the results of her field observations and research interviews.